aleph2c/miros/doc/zero_to_one.rst

 **Can you explain how this statechart bakes?**

-To get the statechart to bake, you just send a Bake event to it.
+To get the statechart to bake, you just send a Bake event to it.  (you can't open the door and puts things into your oven yet, so there little point to baking).

 Now that we know how to use the trace tool, let's look at the trace output for this type of transition: